Mario-conf/ClintUX/README.md

-# ClintUX | System Version: v2.4.1
+# ClintUX | Ultimate Server Dashboard

 The ultimate centralized management interface for server infrastructure, Docker containers, and self-hosted applications.
 Built for simplicity, security, and premium aesthetics.